himanshusharma001/Python-Projects/README.md

 # Python-Projects
-This is my personal repository in which I have uploaded my python projects which I created
+This is my personal repository in which I have uploaded my python projects which I have created while learning Python